adarlan/adarlan/README.md

 ### Hi there 👋

+Watch my first video on YouTube, where I talk about the CI/CD process (pt-BR): youtu.be/c4fD97uQw6s

 <!--
 **adarlan/adarlan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.